xendk/rid/README.md

 `-n`/`--dry-run`: Print the docker command that would be run.

+`-b`/`--build`: Build the image of the command, if a build-able image.

+# Automatic building

+Images can be specified as `file:<path>` in which case `rid` runs `docker build` in the given path.
+The path can include a filename if the file is not named `Dockerfile`.
+The image will be named after the directory, and tagged with the tag `rid`. `rid` will compare the modification times of the directory and all files within it to the last build time of the image to determine whether to rebuild the image, so it'll incur a performance penalty (not recommended for images with a large amount of files in the docker build directory).

 # Configuration file

 `rid` will look for `.rid.yml` files from the current directory and